dmyersturnbull/dmyersturnbull.github.io/contents/ref/coding-conventions.md

 Use 1 space between sentences.

-Use sentence case for titles and table headers (e.g., _This is a title_).
+Use sentence case for titles and table headers (e.g. _This is a title_).
-Capitalize the first word after a colon or semicolon only if it begins a valid sentence.
+Capitalize the first word after a colon only if it begins a complete sentence;
+do not capitalize the first word after a semicolon.

 ## Markdown